romainaugier/pedump/README.md

           Dumps the PE NT Header (most recent) --pe-optional-header
-          Dumps the PE Optional (either 32/64) header --sections
+          Dumps the PE Optional (either 32/64) header --pe-import
-          Dumps the Sections
-      --sections-filter <SECTIONS_FILTER>
-          Regulax expresion to filter the Sections to display [default: .*]
-      --sections-data
-          Dumps the Sections data along with the headers --disasm
-          Disassemble the code found in the Sections containing code --pe-import
           Dump all the PE data related to imports, if any --pe-import-directory-table